San Jose Uber Accident Lawyers

 When Uber drivers are en route to pick up passengers or have passengers in their vehicles, Uber offers up to $1 million in third-party liability insurance.
 The company also offers uninsured and underinsured motorist bodily injury or first-party injury insurance in certain cases.

-People Struck by Uber Drivers
+People Struck By Uber Drivers

 When people involved in Uber accidents were not other drivers or occupants of other motor vehicles, such as pedestrians or bicyclists, they can still have valid injury claims against the Uber driver and possibly the company itself.
 In most cases, a victim will be filing an injury claim with the negligent driver’s personal insurance company.